The Awakening Collective

 • see that no one is “doing” anything,

-To own all aspects of self means that nothing in the psyche is denied, suppressed, or projected.
-Anger can arise, love can arise, boundaries can arise, compassion can arise—not because “I” am doing them, but because that is what reality is expressing.
+To own all aspects of self means that nothing in the psyche is disallowed, denied, suppressed, or projected.
+Fear can arise, love can arise, boundaries can arise, compassion can arise—not because “I” am doing them, but because that is what reality is expressing, and it is beautiful.

 This is the heart of the paradox:

-• while knowing none of it belongs to you.
+• while knowing none of it is real.

 • while seeing that “yourself” is not a separate entity.

-• while recognizing that humanity is empty of self.
+• while recognizing that reality, itself, is empty.

-This is not a contradiction—it is the lived experience of nondual embodiment.
-And it is an ongoing process.
+This is not a contradiction.
+It is the lived experience of nondual embodiment.
+And even though it is seen that there is no 'real' process, it is still an ongoing process.

 ⮕ If you attempt to develop only the human self without seeing its emptiness, you remain trapped in egoic conditioning and repeating patterns that create suffering.

-⮕ If you attempt to realize no-self without self-development, you lack the psychological foundation needed to embody enlightenment, which keeps you trapped in suffering.
+⮕ If you attempt to realize no-self without self-development, you lack the psychological foundation needed to embody enlightenment, and you get trapped by your own self-fulfilling beliefs.

 The paradox of self shows that authentic enlightenment includes both: